wow-sven/nuwa/website/docs/README.md

 # @docs Documentation Site

-This project is the documentation and blog site for Nuwa, built with the [Nextra](https://nextra.site/) framework.
-Blog and documentation content are fetched from Notion, and several scripts are provided to generate AI-friendly content, such as embeddings and plain text files for downstream applications.
+This project is the documentation site for Nuwa, built with the [Nextra](https://nextra.site/) framework.
+Documentation content is fetched from Notion, and several scripts are provided to generate AI-friendly content, such as embeddings and plain text files for downstream applications.

 ## Tech Stack